Labirintami/doc/docs/menu/context_menu_old.md

-Creating Context Menu
 ---
-sidebar_label:
+sidebar_label: Creating Context Menu
-title:
+title: Creating Context Menu
 ---

 dhtmlxContextMenu is a component that provides an easy way to add a contextual menu to projects.
 This component is highly customizable and supports a wide range of features. dhtmlxCustomMenu component can be a good aid for frequently used actions in web sites, help systems, etc.